Humorism: Origin

 The concept of "humors" may have origins in Ancient Egyptian medicine, or Mesopotamia, though it was not systemized until ancient Greek thinkers.
 The word humor is a translation of Greek χυμός, chymos (literally 'juice' or 'sap', metaphorically 'flavor').
 Early texts on Indian Ayurveda medicine presented a theory of three or four humors (doṣas), which they sometimes linked with the five elements (pañca-bhūta): earth, water, fire, air, and space.

 The concept of "humors" (chemical systems regulating human behaviour) became more prominent from the writing of medical theorist Alcmaeon of Croton (c.
 540–500 BC).
 His list of humors was longer and included fundamental elements described by Empedocles, such as water, earth, fire, air, etc. Hippocrates is usually credited with applying this idea to medicine.
 In contrast to Alcmaeon, Hippocrates suggested that humors are the vital bodily fluids: blood, phlegm, yellow bile, and black bile.
 Alcmaeon and Hippocrates posited that an extreme excess or deficiency of any of the humors (bodily fluid) in a person can be a sign of illness.
 Hippocrates, and then Galen, suggested that a moderate imbalance in the mixture of these fluids produces behavioral patterns.
 One of the treatises attributed to Hippocrates, On the Nature of Man, describes the theory as follows:

 The Human body contains blood, phlegm, yellow bile, and black bile.
 These are the things that make up its constitution and cause its pains and health.
 Health is primarily that state in which these constituent substances are in the correct proportion to each other, both in strength and quantity, and are well mixed.
 Pain occurs when one of the substances presents either a deficiency or an excess, or is separated in the body and not mixed with others.
 The body depends heavily on the four humors because their balanced combination helps to keep people in good health.
 Having the right amount of humor is essential for health.
 The pathophysiology of disease is consequently brought on by humor excesses and/or deficiencies.

+The Hippocratic On the Nature of Man, and more particularly Galen's commentary on this text, forms the starting-point for the tradition on humoral theory.
+One of the reasons why this humoral theory became such a success (there were others around in antiquity) seems to be because of the authority of Galen.

 The existence of fundamental biochemical substances and structural components in the body remains a compellingly shared point with Hippocratic beliefs, despite the fact that current science has moved away from those four Hippocratic humors.